Duke Ambassadors: Recent developments

 After the 1964 season, the Duke Ambassadors disbanded, in part due to a decreased need to have a swing band provide dance music at social functions.
 While the disbanding of the Duke Ambassadors began a four-year period without an organized jazz band at Duke, student interest in jazz continued at the university.
 In 1969, Prof Paul Bryan provided faculty support and student John Howell reignited Duke's extremely rich big band tradition by forming the student-run jazz band known as the Duke Stage Band.
 The band was renamed the Duke Jazz Ensemble in 1971 to reflect the change from a "stage" centered band that intended the audience to dance, to a more jazz performance centered group.
 Bruce Klitzman led the band from 1972 until May 1974.
-Under Klitzman's leadership, the Jazz Ensemble's close ties to the student body were strengthened by performing at many student gatherings each semester, including outdoors in the Sarah Duke Gardens or on the main quad (later named Abele Quad), and inside in Duke Indoor Stadium (renamed Cameron Indoor Stadium after 1972) at halftime of the Duke basketball games.
+Under Klitzman's leadership, the Jazz Ensemble's close ties to the student body were strengthened by performing at many student gatherings each semester, including outdoors in the Sarah P. Duke Gardens or on the main quad (later named Abele Quad), and inside in Duke Indoor Stadium (renamed Cameron Indoor Stadium after 1972) at halftime of the Duke basketball games.
 Attendance was always high, admission was always free, and the group was much loved by the student body.
 Klitzman pushed to increase music department support for the rich jazz heritage at Duke.
 Frank Tirro joined the Duke faculty in 1973 and championed the study and preservation of jazz.
 Jesse Holton, a local high school band director was invited to be guest conductor of the Duke Jazz Ensemble for some performances from 1971 to 1974, but the group remained largely student run.
 The student director booked the performances, moved equipment, and handled publicity and logistics.
 Bill Sando and Steve Goldsmith were the student leaders for 1974–75.

 In late 1974, Frank Tirro successfully recruited saxophonist-educator Jerry Coker from Miami to lead the Duke Jazz Ensemble.
 Coker's arrival marked a major transition of big band jazz at Duke from being student run to being led by a professional jazz musician-educator.
 Although the student-run Duke Ambassadors no longer exists, the Duke Jazz Ensemble in recent decades has been led by an illustrious lineage of faculty directors including Jerry Coker, Willie Ruff, Mary Lou Williams, Paul Jeffrey, and John Brown.
 The Duke Jazz Ensemble has continued in the tradition of many college big bands and, in the process, has trained a new generation of contributors to jazz and contemporary music.
 Perhaps Les Brown put it best when he reminisced, "I'm sure it's unique in the history of American colleges that so many bandleaders, arrangers and composers had their beginnings at one university and went on to successfully carve out careers in the national music scene...
 Thank you, Duke, for supporting good music.
 I, for one, appreciate it immensely!"